abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/jenkins-azure/use_case1_gcp.md

 ss -lntp | grep 8080
 ```

-Expected output includes:
+You should see an output similar to:
 ```output
 LISTEN 0 50 *:8080 *:*
 ```

-Verify that the firewall (if enabled) allows port 8080 and that the GCP firewall rule permits inbound traffic on this port.
+Also, confirm that the VM firewall and GCP firewall rules allow inbound traffic on port **8080**.

 ### Retrieve Initial Admin Password
-This step retrieves the automatically generated Jenkins administrator password required for first-time login.
+Jenkins generates a one-time administrator password during the first startup.
+This step retrieves that password so you can log in to the UI.

 ```console
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword